 According to Texas Joint Institute, if you’re a joint pain sufferer, you may have noticed that the onset of wintery, cold, and wet weather can make joints ache more than usual, adding an extra burden on top of the miserable conditions.

-According to consultant rheumatologist Dr Rod Hughes: ‘People who have arthritis may experience increased pain and stiffness during colder months.
-This may be because low barometric pressure physically impacts the joints or encourages inflammation, making joint movement more painful.’
+According to consultant rheumatologist Dr Rod Hughes: “People who have arthritis may experience increased pain and stiffness during the colder months.
+This may be because low barometric pressure physically impacts the joints or encourages inflammation, making joint movement more painful.

 If you’re known to suffer from joint pain and stiffness during cooler weather or have noticed niggling aches this year, keep ahead of the chill by following Dr Rod Hughes’ advice:

 - It’s extremely important to keep active if you can.
-Take regular, gentle exercise like walking, swimming and yoga to keep your joints, the supporting muscles and ligaments strong and supple.
+Take regular, gentle exercise like walking, swimming, and yoga to keep your joints, supporting muscles and ligaments strong and supple.

-- Don’t forget to look after your mental health.
+- Don’t forget to take care of your mental health.
 Living with joint pain has been associated with an increased prevalence of depression.
 If you notice you are feeling low or are worried about your mood, you can seek support from your GP or healthcare professional.
 Charities such as Arthritis Research UK can also offer help and advice.

 - They can help protect our joints and effectively treat joint pains using a clinically proven joint and soft tissue supplement such as rose-hip extract prepared as the galactolipid GOPO.
 Studies have shown this to reduce cartilage damage while relieving joint pain, stiffness, and inflammation and should undoubtedly be considered at the early onset of even mild joint pain.